Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Verification

 \subsection{Uniqueness of Validator-IP Mapping}

 To further verify our deanonymization we investigate the uniqueness of validator-IP port mappings -- whether we only map a validator to a single IP or multiple ones.
 Column three in Table~\ref{tab:number_validators} indicates the number of validators with non-unique IP mapping.
-In total, there are 16,750 such non-unique validators, roughly 10\% of all deanonymizations.
+In total, there are 16,172 such non-unique validators, roughly 10\% of all deanonymizations.

-While this initially appears significant, a closer inspection suggests that we are observing some special behavior of peers in the network.
-Nearly three-fourths of this overlap is an almost full overlap between peers located in the same city.
-It appears that some entities, possibly as a means to ensure that their validators are always online, pass the message from their validators to multiple machines.
-As we will discuss in Section~\ref{sec:mitigation} such behavior can improve the privacy of validators.
-However, our deanonymization is still capable of tying these validators to the set of peers they run through that we are connected to.
-We have strong evidence to suggest such behavior for the majority of non-unique validator-IP mappings.
-The remaining overlap (around 2.5\% of all deanonymized validators) is quite small and could be due to similar practices.
+While this initially seems significant, closer inspection reveals special behavior by certain peers.
+Nearly three-fourths of the overlap involves peers in the same city, suggesting that some entities, possibly to ensure validator uptime, relay messages from their validators through multiple machines.
+As discussed in Section~\ref{sec:mitigation}, such practices can enhance validator privacy.
+However, our deanonymization still ties these validators to the peer sets we connect to.
+We find strong evidence of this behavior for many non-unique validator-IP mappings.
+The remaining overlap, less than 1\% of all deanonymized validators (excluding service providers), is minimal and may result from similar practices.